BND Hamburger Icon

 A business can achieve sustainability by holding itself accountable and being transparent about how it operates.
 Adopting these social responsibility principles in your business can help your employees and customers feel more fulfilled and positive toward your organization.

 To become socially responsible, your business should enact policies that strive to benefit society.
-Some companies enact “green” policies focused on creating a more sustainable environment, while others establish moral responsibility and workplace ethics policies to ensure they act within their shareholders’ best interests.
+Some companies enact “green” policies to build a more sustainable business model, while others establish moral responsibility and workplace ethics policies to guide their operations.
+Socially responsible businesses are still interested in profitability, but they don’t prioritize it at the expense of society or the environment.

 Key TakeawayKey takeaway